 Great session this evening in Blackpool with a group of young people.

 As we work on the project we update the web site with information on a regular basis.

 We are currently working on the Make zine, art resource that will be available to all our project participants past present and future.

 The Last legs Make Art Zine is currently available online via the link on the previous post while we are in the early stages of development.

-We are working towards producing a ‘hard’ copy of this publication by April 2021 that can be incorporated with the art pack we are also currently developing and putting together for members of the community most in need of creative support in the Blackpool and Fylde areas.
+We are producing a ‘hard’ copy of this publication that can be included in the art packs we are also currently putting together for members of the community most in need of creative support in the Blackpool and Fylde areas.

 We draw our inspiration from working with others and believe that a creative community is a healthy community.

 We had ‘two young ladies who really benefited from the art packs during lock down, they both live with anxiety and depression and find art lets them express themselves and lets them take their mind of things for a while, they use the art packs and other supplies on a regular basis and found them really helpful.’